LinkedIn Size Guide: How To Create Professional LinkedIn Banners & Covers

 As you can see, company profiles can have several goals and do not need to stick to one.
 However, the visuals that they select need to match all the different goals at once.

-With the Tesla example, we can see how they used their company logo in their profile and placed it in a red background to make it stand out.
-At the same time, they are being playful with negative space and trying to combine the profile photo with the LinkedIn Banner.
+With the Tesla example, we can see how they used their company logo in their company profile picture and placed it in a red background to make it stand out.
+At the same time, they are being playful with negative space and trying to combine the profile photo with the rectangular image of their LinkedIn Banner.

 The banner, in particular, is eye-catching as it shows how Tesla is always working and always in the move.
 It goes well with their mission as well, which is “to accelerate the world’s transition to sustainable energy.”